-Natalie Levine is a partner in the Restructuring & Insolvency Group at Cassels.
+Natalie Levine (she/her/hers) is a partner in the Restructuring & Insolvency Group at Cassels.
 As a former US practitioner, Natalie’s strength is in working with US-based clients to understand the challenges of the Canadian insolvency landscape and developing solutions in complex proceedings.
 Her practice focuses on corporate restructurings, with an emphasis on debtors, DIP lenders and informal committees in cross-border proceedings.
 Her restructuring matters encompass a variety of industries including mining, oil and gas, retail, manufacturing, transportation and entertainment.

 A few of Natalie’s recent and public representations include acting for: